MicrosoftDocs/learn/learn-pr/quantum/qsharp-create-first-quantum-development-kit/includes/5-random-number-generator.md

-In this part, you implement the second phase of your quantum random number generator: combining multiple random bits to form a larger number to use as a valid and secure password.
+In this part, you implement the second part of your quantum random number generator: combining multiple random bits to form a larger number to use as a valid and secure password.
 This phase builds on the random bit generator that you already created.
-You will need to write some classical code for this phase.
+You will need to write some classical code for this part.

 First, let's see how classical code fits in with Q#.